Thursday, April 30 at 11:59 PM

 - One pane should interactively drive all of the others (see hints below).

 - Examples of visualizations that don't make sense: red cards per position in the World Cup data (the data only has red and yellow cards per team), sum of classes in the Titanic data (classes are more like a category than a number; see hint below).

 - Sometimes, categories are represented as numbers (e.g., Class in the Titanic data; Games, Red Cards, or Yellow Cards in the World Cup data).
 Tableau will automatically process these attributes as numeric, which is not something we want!
 To change a numeric attribute to a category, drag it from Measures to Dimensions.

-- Make good use of the Tableau documentation.
+- Make good use of Tableau's documentation.
 Tableau has a wealth of tutorials, like this one on Building a Dashboard, that can help you learn how to fulfill the requirements above.
 NOTE: you may have to create an account again when trying to view these tutorials.
-Tableau is still a fairly new product and has some glitches.
-Use the same credentials as when you downloaded Tableau Desktop
+Use the same credentials as when you downloaded Tableau Desktop.

-Complete the problems in SQLBasicAssign.ipynb.
-Please reference the setup instructions above to create your own copy of the assignment.
+Complete the problems in SQLAssign.ipynb.
+Please see the setup instructions above to create and edit your own copy of the assignment.